 That being said however, there are some genuine providers out there that can provide a resemblance of HFT systems, i.e. the software will track bursts of activity, large market participants based on quote movements, market maker activity, dark pools etc.

-Like all major software solutions today, this one too is packaged as Software as a Solution (SaaS) and comes with a variety of plans suitable for varying degree of experience of the trader along with a free trial.
+Like all major software solutions today, this one too is packaged as Software as a Solution (SaaS) and comes with a reasonable price which is tailored more towards traders who already know how to trade, but just want to trade better.
+There is also a free trial so you can see it in action.

-There are those that track activity by HFT firms as well as by large market participants and that includes HFTAlert.
+There are those that track activity by HFT firms as well as by large market participants and that includes HFT Alert on Twitter.

 There are also firms like lightspeed, inforeachinc, argo software engineering, blue rose technologies etc. that will help design APIs and software for you as well as rent out their infrastructure for your use and can be explored.